Yorkville Historical Society

 108 East Liberty Street, York, SC

-Zach Lemhouse, Historian at the Culture and Heritage Museums of York County, will be presenting for our YHS general membership meetings in September and November.
+Zach Lemhouse, Historian at the Culture and Heritage Museums of York County, will be presenting the third part of his three part lecture series for our YHS general membership meeting.

-A More Perfect Union: The Civil Rights Movement in York County, November 13, 2025
+A More Perfect Union: The Civil Rights Movement in York County

 In the final installment, Zach explores the national struggle to live up to America’s founding principles.
 This lecture will cover York County’s role in the broader Civil Rights movement.

-Note: The November meeting is not on the last Thursday of the month.
+Note: This meeting is on November 13 which is not our usual last Thursday of the month.

 ___________